LeCoupa/awesome-cheatsheets/README.md

 ![AWESOME CHEATSHEETS LOgO](_images/awesome_cheatsheets_logo@2x.png)

-> 📚 Useful cheatsheets for popular programming languages, frameworks and development tools with everything you should know in one single file.
+> 📚 Useful cheatsheets for popular programming languages, frameworks and development tools that includes everything you should know in one single file.

 ## Why are we doing this?